 At Starling, payment cards are only available to each person who has access to the business account, which at the moment is limited to company directors or sole traders themselves.
 So you can’t get any additional cards for employees.
 Business account holders at Starling can connect to accountancy software packages QuickBooks, Xero and FreeAgent through the Starling “Marketplace”.
 The Marketplace also offers link-ups with other Starling partners, who offer services such as insurance or pensions.

-Winner: Tide wins out here for its Team Cards feature and six accountancy software integrations to Starling’s three.
-Although this victory comes with the notable caveat that if you do need to make international transfers or deposit cheques, then the Tide account probably won’t be suitable for your business.
+Winner: Tie.
+Tide’s Team Cards feature and 6 accountancy software integrations beat Starling’s 3.
+However, if you do need to make international transfers or deposit cheques, then the Starling is better.

 Round 2: Account costs